JackLamb99/jdm-culture/README.md

 The site uses two fonts from Google Fonts to support both clarity and aesthetic impact:

-- *Russo One* for headings: A bold, blocky display typeface that mirrors the strong, angular lines of classic JDM car design.
+- *Russo One* for headings - A bold, blocky display typeface that mirrors the strong, angular lines of classic JDM car design.
-- *Roboto* for body text: A clean, modern sans-serif font optimised for readability on screens of all sizes.
+- *Roboto* for body text - A clean, modern sans-serif font optimised for readability on screens of all sizes.

 This combination delivers contrast between structure and content, while maintaining a cohesive style across the site.